StackStorm/st2docs/docs/source/reference/policies.rst

 .. note::

-    The concurrency policy type is not enabled by default and requires a backend service such as ZooKeeper or Redis to work.
+    The concurrency policy type is not enabled by default and requires a backend coordination service such as ZooKeeper or Redis to work.

 Let's assume ZooKeeper or Redis is running on the same network where |st2| is installed.
-To enable the concurrency policy type in |st2|, provide the url to connect to the backend service in the coordination section of ``/etc/st2/st2.conf``.
+To enable the concurrency policy type in |st2|, provide the url to connect to the backend service in the ``coordination`` section of ``/etc/st2/st2.conf``.

 The following are examples for ZooKeeper and Redis:

 ZooKeeper: